svpv/zpkglist/README.md

 ```
 Frame data is compressed with LZ4 using the dictionary.

+The compressed size field takes into account the uncompressed size field;
+technically, the latter comes on behalf of the skippable frame's payload.

 ### RPM header blobs
 ```
  <il,dl>  |   header data    || rpm header magic |  <il,dl>  |   header data